voxel51/fiftyone/docs/source/user_guide/app.rst

-Whenever you load a |Dataset| in the App that contains object detections on which you have :ref:`run evaluation <evaluating-detections>`, you can use the patches menu to open a view into your data that contains one sample for each true positive, false positive, and false negative example.
+Whenever you load a |Dataset| in the App that contains object detections on which you have :ref:`run evaluation <evaluating-detections>`, you can use the patches menu to create a view into your data that contains one sample for each true positive, false positive, and false negative example.

-To switch to evaluation patches view, simply click the patches icon above the sample grid in the App, and then choose the ``eval_key`` under which you saved the evaluation results that you want view from the ``Evaluations`` submenu.
+To switch to evaluation patches view, simply click the patches icon above the sample grid in the App, toggle to the ``Evaluations`` submenu, and then choose the ``eval_key`` under which you saved the evaluation results that you want view.

 After you make a selection, a new |ToEvaluationPatches| view stage will be appended to the view bar and your view will be updated to show the evaluation